 Example invoice breakdown#

-Let’s take a look at this invoice where an example customer was initially on our 125 000 legacy plan, they consumed 0 additional emails, and they decided to upgrade to a 300 000 plan on our new pricing.
+Let’s take a look at this invoice where an example customer was initially on our 125,000

-1. “Unused time on 125,000 (legacy) after 25 Jan 2023”, indicates the credit we give back to them, since they already paid for the 125,000 (legacy) plan in the current billing cycle with their previous invoice, but haven’t stayed on that plan for the whole duration of the current billing cycle.
+“Unused time on 125,000 (legacy) after 25 Jan 2023” indicates the credit we give back to them since they already paid for the 125,000 (legacy) plan in the current billing cycle with their previous invoice.
+But they haven’t stayed on the 125,000 plan for the whole duration of the current billing cycle.
 January 25th is the date of the plan change (upgrade).

-3. “Monthly plan (300,000 emails)”, is the full price of the 300,000 emails plan, and it’s what they pay for the billing cycle ahead of them.
+“Monthly plan (300,000 emails)”, is the full price of the 300,000 emails plan, and it’s what they pay for the billing cycle ahead of them.
 Reminder: the billing cycle ahead of them is based on the date of their first upgrade from the free Developer plan, not the Jan 25 upgrade.
-Any differences resulting from the January 25th upgrade have been accounted for by pro-rated sums in 1. and 2.
+Any differences resulting from the January 25th upgrade have been accounted for by pro-rated amounts in 1 and 2.

-5. The “Total” is the sum of amounts indicated in 2., 3., 4., from which the amount shown in 1.
-Is detracted.
+“Total” is the sum of amounts indicated in 2, 3, and 4.
+The amount shown in 1 is subtracted.